WaveBeans/wavebeans/docs/user/cli/readme.md

 #### Example with Table API

 HTTP Service may provide different APIs, in this example we'll take a look at using it via calling Table API.
 Tables allows to store values and query it later.
-More about it you can read in [Table Output reference](../lib/outputs/table-output.md) and [Table Service API](../http/readme.md#table-service).
+More about it you can read in [Table Output reference](../api/outputs/table-output.md) and [Table Service HTTP API](../http/#table-service).

 First of all let's create the `script.kts` with the following content: